isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    this HA setup.
 It must match with one of the servers specified within the ``peers`` list.

 -  ``mode`` - specifies an HA mode of operation.
-Currently supported modes are ``load-balancing`` and ``hot-standby``.
+The currently supported modes are ``load-balancing`` and ``hot-standby``.

 -  ``heartbeat-delay`` - specifies a duration in milliseconds between sending the last heartbeat (or other command sent to the partner) and the next heartbeat.
-The heartbeats are sent periodically to gather the status of the partner and to verify whether the partner is still operating.
+Heartbeats are sent periodically to gather the status of the partner and to verify whether the partner is still operating.
 The default value of this parameter is 10000 ms.

 -  ``max-response-delay`` - specifies a duration in milliseconds since the last successful communication with the partner, after which the server assumes that communication with the partner is interrupted.
-   This duration should be greater than the ``heartbeat-delay``.
-Usually it is greater than the duration of multiple ``heartbeat-delay`` values.
+   This duration should be greater than the ``heartbeat-delay``; usually it is greater than multiple ``heartbeat-delay`` values.
 When the server detects that communication is interrupted, it may transition to the ``partner-down`` state (when ``max-unacked-clients`` is 0) or trigger the failure-detection